-- Leave dressings in place until postoperative day #3 unless otherwise directed.
-Then dressings may be removed with the wound redressed as needed with a dry, clean, and/or waterproof dressing. - Do not remove any steri strips (adhesive paper strips over the incision), if present.
+- Leave dressings in place until your follow-up unless otherwise instructed.
+If instructed to remove your dressings, the wound can be redressed as needed with a dry, clean, and/or waterproof dressing. - Do not remove any steri-strips (adhesive paper strips over the incision), if present.
 These will be removed at follow-up visit. - If suture material is visible, do not attempt to cut or remove.
-If suture material is nonabsorbable, it will be removed at follow-up visit. - You may begin to shower once the initial dressing is removed.
-Allow the water to run over the wounds but avoid aggressive washing or scrubbing of the surgical area. - No soaking or submerging wounds in water (bath, pool, lake, etc.) for at least the first two weeks following surgery.
+If suture material is nonabsorbable, it will be removed at follow-up visit. - You may begin to shower and get the incision wet once the initial dressing is removed.
+Allow the water to run over the wounds but avoid aggressive washing or scrubbing of the surgical area. - No soaking or submerging wounds in water (bath, pool, lake, etc.) for at least the first 3 weeks following surgery.
 Ask your care team when you may begin to soak or submerge. - Drainage is expected over the first few days postoperatively.
-If draining persists after postoperative day #3, call your care team.
+If draining continues after postoperative day 3, call your physician.